StefanBilliet/MessageContractGenerator/README.md

 # MessageContractGenerator
-Something that parse C# classes from an .ini based DSL
+Something that parses C# classes from an .ini based DSL